zlotawanna/zlotawanna.github.io/_projects/ShCart.md

 heroku: http://sh-cart.herokuapp.com/
 order: 1
 ---
-ShCart is a project on which I was working with my mentor (who I met on the Tech Leaders Program).
+ShCart - shopping list generator.
+The project was being developed during the Tech Leaders Program in collaboration with my mentor.
-It is an application for planning shopping lists based on weekly eating plan.
+For managing this project I was using Jira, Git workflow and some elements of Agile Scrum methodology.
+Application is in progress, this is space for learning new things, sandbox.
 Working on that project helped me to get comfortable writing ruby code.
 Learning areas:
 - application architecture
-- modules as namespaces
+- keeping code quality (safe navigation operator, modules as namespaces, following rubocop conventions)
-- safe navigation operator
-- API requests with HTTParty
+- REST API
 - RSpec tests
+- background jobs with Sidekiq
 - colaboration with PostgreSQL
+- data export to different formats
+- emails preparation
+- front-end with Haml and Bootstrap 5
-- new gems, i.e counter_culture
+- new gems, i.e counter_culture, HTTParty, Prawn

 and more